Dinah Shurey: Court Case

-Angered by the publication, Shurey suggested she write a piece in the Film Weekly as a direct response to her critics titled, “Women Can Direct Films - From a Woman Who Knows.”
-Publishers refused to allow her to name Nerina Shute directly, resulting in Shurey's decision to take legal action and take her case to the High Court.

-In February 1931, Shurey sued Film Weekly for libel, arguing that the article stated that her work was without value and proving that women could not produce a film.
-Film Weekly disagreed arguing they were entitled to their opinion, and that their conclusions were proved through the viewing of her films.

-The case was put to the jury, who awarded Shurey £500 in damages.
+Shurey suggested she write a piece in Film Weekly as a direct response to her critics titled, “Women Can Direct Films - From a Woman Who Knows.”
+Its publishers refused permission to name Shute directly, and Shurey's decided to take legal action on the High Court.
+In February 1931, Shurey sued Film Weekly for libel, arguing that the article stated that her work was without value and that women could not produce a film.
+Film Weekly disagreed, arguing they were entitled to their opinion, and that their conclusions were proved through the viewing of her films.
+The jury awarded Shurey £500 in damages.

 No prints of The Last Post are known to survive and the film is one of the top ten films on the British Film Institute's most wanted list of lost British films.

 Paul Rotha compared Shurey to Harry Bruce Woolfe, calling her "an upstanding Empire loyalist" who "had made some quite atrocious films".